JackGraymer/Face-Recognition/meeting.md

 ## Overfitting

 Tackled by implementing:
-- Dropout
+- Dropout layers: randomly set a fraction (0.4) of input units to 0 during training.
-- Early Stopping
+- Early Stopping: stop training when validation loss stops improving.
-- Learning Rate Scheduler: adjust the learning rate during training based on validation loss
+- Learning Rate Scheduler: adjust the learning rate during training based on validation loss (smaller than Early Stopping patience).
+- Batch Normalization: stabilize activations and accelerate convergence
+- Unfrozen layers: only the last few layers of the model are trained, while the rest are frozen to retain low-level feature extraction.

 ### Data Augmentation